-that differentiate them.
-In part 2, we will discuss specific brain structures and what is known about their individual roles in each of the systems.
-In part 3, we will discuss some of the implications of the multiple decision-making system theory.
-Evidence suggests that all three decision-making systems are competing and interacting to produce actions in any given task.
-We will address the question of how they interact in the discussion in part 3.
+This review consists of three parts.
+In part 1, we discuss each of the three decision-making systems, with an emphasis on the underlying information-processing steps that differentiate them.
+In part 2, we discuss specific brain structures and what is known about their individual roles in each of the systems.
+In part 3, we discuss some of the implications of the multiple decision-making systems theory.
+Evidence suggests that all three decision-making systems are competing and interacting to produce actions